| Originally designed for the Office of the New

 not emitted into the atmosphere.
 What flaws exist in such a notion of

+energy efficiency?
 Hint.
 A common belief exists, often

 reflected in national legislation, that individual citizens are